 HOW TO BEGIN

-You will need to knit a sample piece to find out your ratio.
+3. You will need to knit a sample piece to find out your ratio.
 Ratio means how wide verses how long your knit stitch is.
-If you do not take this into account your knitted picture will be distorted, just like the distorting mirrors, it will look too elongated or too wide.
+If you do not take this into account your knitted picture will be distorted and chubby.
 In some pictures, like landscapes, the distortion is not crucial, but if you are working on a portrait, it matters.
-Ratio is similar to guage, but more simple.
+Ratio is similar to gauge, but simpler.

 Here you have 2 options:

-* You can copy your design to regular square graph paper, and add an extra row every 4 rows That will add up to 8 sts and 10 rows.
-Make that extra row look like something between the row under it and and the row above it.
+* You can copy your design to regular square graph paper, and add an extra row in your knitting, every 4 rows in the chart.
+That will add up to 8 sts and 10 rows.
+Make the extra row look like something between the row under it and and the row above it.

 * Or you can copy your design to a distorted graph paper that has 8 squares and 10 rows per inch.